nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 ## Restriction transitions
 **Introduction**

-Let us consider all the impositions of the Orange restriction with the exception of the Christmas period, in which restrictions were imposed regardless of the epidemiological situation but rather due to an attempt of mantaining the social distancing during the holydays.
+Let us consider all the impositions of the Orange restriction with the exception of the Christmas period, in which restrictions were imposed regardless of the epidemiological situation but rather due to an attempt of maintaining the social distancing during the holidays.

 **Conclusions**

 <img src="images/restrictions.png"  width="800"/>